tabarra/txAdmin/docs/dev_notes.md

     - [ ] add average session time tracking to statsManager.playerDrop

 - Small feats, fix, and improvements:
-    - [ ] the WarningBar scrolls up with the pages when they have scroll
     - [ ] locale file optimization - build 8201 and above
     - [ ] easter egg???
         - some old music? https://www.youtube.com/watch?v=nNoaXej0Jeg